devmachiine/npm-nano-module/README.md

    - domain
    - domain
     - subpath
-      - nano a.js  <-- in here. similar to the url on the web.
+      - nano a.js  <-- in here. similar path as the url on the web.
       - nano b.js
  - node_modules
    - module a..